Have you ever wondered where to start when it comes to buying a home of your own?

 Knowing how much you can borrow is important before you start ‘shopping’ for a home.
 A mortgage affordability calculator will help with this.
 If you’ve already got your deposit saved up and are ready to start the process, talk to a mortgage expert to confirm your affordability (how much you can borrow – this might have changed thanks to pay rises whilst you’ve been saving) and get a Decision in Principle (an official estimate of the amount you can borrow).
 It can be done quickly and simply over the phone in 10-15 minutes.
 This means you can house hunt with the confidence that you’ve got the amount you can spend correct.

-To get a Decision in Principle (DIP) our mortgage adviser will ask you about your income (don’t worry if you’ve yet to start your first teaching post) and your outgoings.
+To get a Decision in Principle (DIP) our mortgage advisor will ask you about your income (don’t worry if you’ve yet to start your first teaching post) and your outgoings.
 If you’re buying jointly with someone else (only one of you needs to be a teacher) they’ll ask about their income and outgoings too.
 Then they’ll calculate how much you can borrow, and combined with your deposit what the total price is you can spend on a home.

 3. Find a home and make an offer